owncloud/web/backend-oc10.md

 ## Running Web

 - if running from source, make sure to [build Web]({{< ref "building.md" >}}) first
-- run by launching a webpack dev server `yarn watch-all`
+- run by launching a rollup dev server `yarn serve`
-- when working on the Web code, webpack will recompile the code automatically
+- when working on the Web code, rollup will recompile the code automatically

 ## Running acceptance tests